joeyoung/arduino_keypads/README.txt

 May 24, 2015 - Using TinyWireM library for port expansion on ATtiny processors.
 First one tested with PCF8574, PCF8574A chips on ATtiny85.

+Apr 08, 2020 - With MKR ZERO, ESP32, possibly other newer boards, the
+inheritance of TwoWire mechanism used resulted in compile error on the Keypad_xxxx constructor.
+The Wire library now allows (but not currently implemented) for more than one I2C port, so the Keypad_xxxx libraries now have an added optional parameter in their constructors to specify the WireX to use for that Keypad_xxx object.
+The modified libraries may require slight variations in the setup() - need kpd.begin(), wait for serial for MKR.
+Some of the older examples have been left unchanged, see HelloKeypad_I2C for current setup().

 I will be maintaining the I2C bus enhancements, possibly adding other keypad interfaces, and the latest version(s) will be posted here on github.